 All renewals are for one-year terms.
-The CE must submit the RFP or the FSMC renewal documents for approval between October 1st and December 31st each year for the following school year contract start date of July 1st.
+The CE must submit the RFP documents for approval to publish between October 15th and December 31st each year.
+The renewal submission deadline is March 1st.
+The contracts will start July 1st for the following school year.